Who is involved in the Halo Project?

 MARIEKE MAHONEY

-Marieke is a management consultant with a keen interest in conservation and restoration - particularly in the Purakaunui area where she likes to spend her weekends with her family.
+Marieke is a management consultant with a keen interest in conservation and restoration - particularly in the Pūrākaunui area where she likes to spend her weekends with her family.
 Marieke has worked in commercial, project management and strategy roles across several industries including government, science, conservation and technology.

 Sasha is a Chartered Accountant with over seven years experience and serves as the treasurer for LCT.
 Growing up on a farm in West Otago, Sasha is also familiar with the needs of farmers and brings this different perspective to the team.

-The Halo Project team
+The Halo Project Team

 Click here to see photos of the team